bendudson/hermes-3/docs/sphinx/installation_using_cmake.rst

 limiter.
 The default method is ``MC``, which has been found to provide a good balance for problems of interest.
-If more dissipation is required then this can be changed to ``MinMod``; if more dissipation is required then this can be changed to ``Superbee``.
+If more dissipation is required then this can be changed to ``MinMod``; if less dissipation is required then this can be changed to ``Superbee``.

 The appropriate limiter is problem-dependent. ``MinMod`` can work well